-Basic Questions Often Asked at a Job Interview
+What Questions Are Asked in a Job Interview?

-Answering questions from an interviewer is one of the hardest parts of a job interview.
-Therefore, it is important to prepare yourself for answering any question that might be asked of you.
-Careercc.com was one of the most helpful sites for my research and they gave many great examples of possible interview questions.
-Here are several that they listed with some tips on how to answer them.
+Answering questions from an interviewer are one of the hardest parts of a job interview.
+Therefore, it is essential to prepare beforehand.
+Careercc.com was one of the most helpful sites for my research, and they gave many great examples of possible interview questions.
+Here are several that they listed with some tips on answering them.

 Try to hold your answer to no longer than two minutes.

-Briefly explain to them your home-life.
+Briefly explain to them your home life.
 Choose details that might make you more relatable.
 If an interviewer has pictures of their kids, mention that you are a mom or dad.
 If they have pictures of them at parties, talk about how important friends are to you.
-If they feel they can relate with you outside of work, they are more apt to envision you working with them.
+If they feel they can relate to you outside of work, they are more apt to envision you working with them.

 Job Interview Tips Video

-Interview Question Tips: What to Ask Your Prosepective Employer
+Interview Question Tips: What to Ask Your Prospective Employer

 Asking questions shows that you are interested in the business, position, and becoming employed.
-Often times the hardest part is knowing what to ask.
-Some of the best questions is to ask about the company itself or the position. www.careercc.com gave some really great suggestions, here are a few of theirs:
+Often the most challenging part is knowing what to ask.
+Some of the best questions to ask are about the company itself or the position. www.careercc.com gave some great suggestions.
+Here are a few of theirs:

-- Why is this position open? and if they answer the person was let go, a follow up question could be: What would you like done differently by the next person who fills this position?
+- Why is this position open?
+If they answer that the person was let go, a follow-up question could be: What would you like done differently by the next person who fills this position?

 - What are some of the objectives you would like to see accomplished in this job?